Smith College commencement controversies: 2014, Christine Lagarde

 The invitation extended in 2014 to Christine Lagarde, the first female Managing Director of the International Monetary Fund, sparked protests, petitions, and discussions.
 The contested question was whether Christine Lagarde benefited the world with her high-status position.

 In the wake of the protests, Lagarde rescinded her acceptance to speak at Smith College’s commencement ceremony.
 The response to her withdrawal was immense.
 Numerous articles appeared in major media outlets.
 Many alumnae wrote to the President, Kathleen McCartney, and faculty petitioned against those who had petitioned in support of McCartney and the Trustees.
 Students who had organized against the choice of having her speak wrote an open letter to McCartney after she emailed the entire College, stating: "I want to underscore this fact: An invitation to speak at a commencement is not an endorsement of all views or policies of an individual or the institution she or he leads.
 Such a test would preclude virtually anyone in public office or position of influence.
 Moreover, such a test would seem anathema to our core values of free thought and diversity of opinion.
 I remain committed to leading a college where differing views can be heard and debated with respect."

+2022, Luma Mufleh

+Luma Mufleh, Smith College alumna (class of 1997) and founder and director of Fugees Family, Inc., a non-profit organization devoted to working with child survivors of war, was removed from the role of commencement speaker following an independent investigation.

+Beverly Daniel Tatum, president emerita of Spelman College and trustee emerita of Smith College was chosen to deliver the commencement address in her stead.